purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

 The author can reference a working project to determine which version to select.
 The author can review the Release Notes for Versions for projects that reference other sources of the SDK software.
 The NXP DFP Pack [Version History](https://www.keil.arm.com/packs/mimxrt1062_dfp-nxp/versions/) includes the relationship in versions between the Archive SDK releases and the CMSIS-Pack releases.

 The version numbers differ:

 ![Pack Version History](./images/cSolution-Pack-VersionHistory.png)
-This information allows the author to create a project that may have been based on v2.13.0 of the MCUXpresso SDK.
+This information allows the author to create a project that is based on v2.13.0 of the MCUXpresso SDK.
-As shown above, the author would use the @16.0.0 to use the Pack based on the software include din MCUXpresso SDK v2.13.0.
+As shown above, the author would use @16.0.0 to require the Pack based on the software included in MCUXpresso SDK v2.13.0.

-### 2.0 Include Software Not Available in Packs
+## 2.0 Include Software Not Available in Packs
 Some example projects will require software that cannot be included through referencing a CMSIS-Pack.
 In these cases, the source code can be included in the example folder.